 However, the results of some of these studies aren’t ideal, especially those aimed at women, he adds.
 “The problem is that studies on PrEP in women have been confusing.
 While TDF2 and Partners PrEP showed good effectiveness of PrEP, two other studies, FEM PrEP and VOICE, did not show effectiveness of PrEP.
 This was because the women in the studies didn’t take their pills, and PrEP only works if it’s taken regularly.”

 How Clicks Clinics can help you

 Did you know Clicks offers HIV testing and counselling at their clinics?
 To make an appointment at a Clicks Clinic, call 0860 254 257 or book online at Clicks Clinics online.

-HIV home test kits are also available for purchase online or in-store.
+HIV home test kits are also available for purchase in-store.

 Shop for condoms on Clicks.co.za

 Don't be caught unawares – rather stock up on condoms so that you can ensure you're practising safe sex at all times.